Where we work

 Focus on vulnerable groups

-Diakonia has identified the most vulnerable groups in Egypt:
+Diakonia focuses on supporting the most marginalized groups in Egypt:

 • People with disabilities